Lynnura/Lynnura/README.md

 A little bit about me:

 I study Media and Communications and planing to go further into game design and development in the future.
-I love making stories that make people feel something, be it happy or sad or something inbetween.
-I am more or less self-taught but wish to get a education in computer science.
+I love making stories that make people feel something, be it happy or sad or something inbetween, I think games is a great media to tell theese stories in.
+I am more or less self-taught but wish to get an education in the field.

 - My pronouns are She/her but i don't mind They/them
 - I am currently learning and using C#